FarFromLittle/Questline/ReadMe.md

 end
 ```

-Be aware that you can only set a callback once per context (global or local).
+Be aware that you can only set a callback once per context.
 Setting it again will overwrite the previous behavior.

-As a side note, the module itself *does not* use these callbacks and are reserved for your customization.

 Saving Player Data
 ------------------